Solutionhead/SolutionForms/src/SolutionForms.Client.Mvc/README.txt

 127.0.0.1		solutionforms.local
 127.0.0.1		test.solutionforms.local

+> Note: If you create a new organization, you will need to add the sub domain to the hosts file in order to access the subdomain from localhost.
+To avoid experiencing an error during registration of your new organization, update the hosts file before creating the org.

 2. Change the application's binding configuration to handle all requests to the assigned port.
 	a.
 Open the applicationhost.config file found in the `.vs/config` folder of the solution's root directory.
 	b.
 Find the `site` node with the name "SolutionForms.Client.Mvc" (search text: <site name="SolutionForms.Client.Mvc")